Posted on

 This guide will help you navigate the features and considerations to pick the best model for your needs:

 Here’s a tip: Mid-priced programmable options with user-friendly features are ideal for most home cooks.
-Consider the Crock-Pot Cook & Carry, Instant Pot’s Duo 7-in-1, or GreenLife’s Cook Duo, all falling within the $50-$100 range.
+Consider the Crock-Pot Cook & Carry, Instant Pot’s Duo, or GreenLife’s Cook Duo, all falling within the $50-$100 range.

 Pro Tip: Don’t fill your slow cooker more than ¾ full for optimal cooking results.

-• Stainless steel: Dishwasher-safe but may need scrubbing if handwashing.
+• Stainless steel: Dishwasher-safe, but may need scrubbing.

-• Pure ceramic: Hand-wash only to protect the glaze; slightly easier to clean than stainless steel.
+• Pure ceramic: Hand-wash to protect the glaze; easier to clean than steel.

-• Ceramic-coated inserts: Easiest to hand wash, not dishwasher-safe.
+• Ceramic-coated: Easiest to hand wash but not dishwasher-safe.

-• Pure ceramic is the heaviest and most cumbersome to maneuver.
+• Pure ceramic: Heaviest and most cumbersome to move.

-• All models listed in this guide have at least a 1-year warranty, with Wolf Gourmet offering the most extended warranty (5 years).
+• All models listed above have at least a 1-year warranty, with 360 Cookware offering the longest (lifetime), followed by Wolf Gourmet’s 5-year coverage.

 Additional Considerations: